System Design Space

 Evaluation and production feedback loop

-This block tests engineering maturity: offline and online validation, plus a continuous improvement cycle.
+This block tests engineering maturity: how you validate quality offline and online and how you run a continuous improvement loop.

-• How would you build a minimal viable eval set before release?
+• How would you build a minimal evaluation set before release?

-• How do you combine human review, AI-as-a-judge, and product metrics?
+• How do you combine human review, model-based judging, and product metrics?

-• Which production signals trigger prompt, retrieval, or model changes?
+• Which production signals should trigger prompt, retrieval, or model changes?

 Signals of a strong answer